jacott/rpk/docs/guide-book/src/config-file/actions.md

 ## Keycodes

 RPK supports most of the keycodes for the [USB HID][1] classes of keyboard, consumer control, system control, and mouse.
-The symbolic names of these keycode vary and RPK supports some common aliases.
+The symbolic names of these keycodes vary and RPK supports some common aliases.
 To get a list of all the keycode names run the following command:

 ```sh